Andreeva Shocks Ailing Sabalenka, Faces Paolini In French Open Semis - UrduPoint

 Tournament favourite Iga Swiatek plays US Open champion Coco Gauff in Thursday's other women's semi-final.

+"Happy to be in another semi-final, hopefully I can win one," said Zverev, who has lost six of his previous seven Grand Slam semi-finals, including all three at Roland Garros.

+De Minaur, seeded 11th, had never even got past the second round in Paris before this year, winning just three of 10 matches.

-Novak Djokovic had been due to face Casper Ruud in a repeat of last year's final, but the 24-time Grand Slam champion's title defence was abruptly ended by a knee injury he suffered during his dramatic last-16 victory over Francisco Cerundolo.
+Djokovic had been due to face Ruud in a repeat of last year's final, but the 24-time Grand Slam champion's title defence was abruptly ended by the knee injury he suffered during his dramatic last-16 victory over Francisco Cerundolo.

 Media reports suggested Djokovic was set to undergo surgery, which would put his participation at Wimbledon and the Paris Olympics in doubt.

-Sinner will usurp Djokovic as world number one next week and the Italian goes up against Carlos Alcaraz in Friday's men's semi-finals.
+Sinner will usurp Djokovic as world number one next week and the Italian goes up against Carlos Alcaraz in Friday's other men's semi-final.

-The remaining quarter-final on Wednesday sees Alexander Zverev play Alex de Minaur in the night session, after Djokovic's withdrawal handed Casper Ruud a walkover into the last four.

-German fourth seed Zverev will be targeting a fourth straight Roland Garros semi-final after making the last eight for the sixth time in seven years.

 There will be a first-time French Open men's champion for the first time since 2016 on Sunday, with Ruud the only man left in the draw who has previously reached the final.